Przemo12121/ObjectDetectionApi/README.md

 Currently the system uses pretrained Tensorflow object detection model.
 For detected objects see [reference](#about),

 ## What is yet to be done
-- Persistance
-    - File storage
-- Web API (managing files)
+- Web API
+  - endpoints for managing files
+  - OAuth2 (ex.
+Msc, Facebook, Google)
+  - HTML exported documentation, endpoint for getting docs
 - Microservices
     - RabbitMQ
     - R-CNN